In your workspace data folder

 Possible Research Questions for Texas Employee data:

-• Is there a significant difference in the average salary for the six racial categories listed in the data set?
+• Is there a significant difference in the average salary for the six racial categories?

 URLs